Jain schools and branches: Śvetāmbara

 His pupil, Jineshvara, got honorary title 'Kharatara' (Sharp witted or Fierce) because he defeated Suracharya, leader of Chaityavasis in public debate in 1023 at Anahilvada Patan.
 So the Gaccha got his title.
 Another tradition regards Jinadatta Suri (1075–1154) as a founder of Gaccha.
-Kharatara ascetics follow the sacred texts to the word.
-They follow basic Shvetambara canon and works of other Kharatara teachers.

-Tristutik Gaccha was a Murtipujaka Svetambara Jain religious grouping preceding the founding of the Tapa Gaccha by Acharya Rajendrasuri.
+Tristutik Gaccha was a Murtipujaka Śvetāmbara Jain religious grouping preceding the founding of the Tapa Gaccha by Acharya Rajendrasuri.
 It was established in 1194.
 It was known as Agama Gaccha in ancient times.
 The Tristutik believed in devotion to the Tirthankaras alone in most rituals, although offerings to helper divinities were made during large ceremonies.
 The Tristutik Gaccha was reformed by Acharya Rajendrasuri.

-Tapa Gaccha is the largest monastic order of Svetambara Jainism.
+Tapa Gaccha is the largest monastic order of Śvetāmbara Jainism.
 It was founded by Acharya Jagat Chandrasuri in 1229.
 He was given the title of "Tapa" (i.e. the meditative one) by the ruler of Mewar.
-Vijayananda Suri was responsible for reviving the wandering orders among the Svetambara monks.
-As a result of this reform, most Svetambara Jain monks today belong to the Tapa Gaccha.
+Vijayananda Suri was responsible for reviving the wandering orders among the Śvetāmbara monks.
+As a result of this reform, most Śvetāmbara Jain monks today belong to the Tapa Gaccha.

-A major dispute was initiated by Lonka Shaha, who started a movement opposed to idol worship in 1476.
-Sthānakavāsī is a sect of Jainism founded by a merchant named Lavaji about 1653 CE that do not pray to any statue.
-The sect is essentially a reformation of the one founded on teachings of Lonka.
-Sthānakavāsīs reject all but thirty-two of the Śvētāmbara canon.